annnhuang/annnhuang.github.io/posts/_posts/2021-01-07-bitalino-tutorial.md

 ## Materials and equipment

-* bitalino core bt (mcu+bt+pwr): this is the main board that enables real-time data streaming. the details of the board can be found here, with a figure of all the relevant functional blocks and components.
+* BITalino Core BT (MCU+BT+PWR): This is the main board that enables real-time data streaming.
+Details of the board can be found [here], including a figure of all relevant functional blocks and components.
-* 1500mah 3.7v battery
+* 1500mah 3.7v battery.
-* emg sensors: these are sensors specifically built for muscle activity measurement.
+* EMG Sensors: Sensors specifically built for muscle activity measurement
-* bitalino sensor cable (100 cm): this cable connects the emg sensors to the main board.
+* BITalino Sensor Cable (100 cm): Connects the EMG sensors to the main board.
-* 3-lead electrode cable: this cable assembly is used to connect the emg sensors to the electrodes.
+* 3-Lead Electrode Cable: Used to connect the EMG sensors to the electrodes.
-* several* gelled self-adhesive disposable ag/agcl: standard pre-gelled and self-adhesive disposable electrodes
+* Disposable Ag/AgCl Electrodes*: Standard pre-gelled, self-adhesive disposable electrodes.

+* 3D Printed Casings: Casings for the circuit board and sensors protect the components and ensure their longevity.

 *number varies depending on the needs.

-miscellaneous additional components
-3d printed casings: the casings for the circuit board and the sensors can ensure the longevity of the components as they protect them from wearing out.

 ## Method

 Before acquiring signals, please check out the bitalino quickstart guide.

-step 1. begin by downloading the opensignals software using this [link]. for more information about the software, the software’s data sheet can be found [here].
+Step 1. begin by downloading the opensignals software using this [link]. for more information about the software, the software’s data sheet can be found [here].

 [link]: https://support.pluxbiosignals.com/knowledge-base/introducing-opensignals-revolution/
 [here]: https://bitalino.com/storage/uploads/media/opensignals-datasheet.pdf

-step 2. connect the 3.7v battery to the main circuit board, and turn on the power.
+Step 2.
+Connect the 3.7v battery to the main circuit board, and turn on the power.

-step 3. open the opensignals software. connect your computer with the main circuit board via bluetooth.
+Step 3.
+Open the opensignals software. connect your computer with the main circuit board via bluetooth.

-enter the password pin: “1234” on your computer to enable bluetooth connection (see pg.
+Enter the password pin: “1234” on your computer to enable bluetooth connection (see pg.
 18 in the [user manual]).click the gui symbol on the bottom that allows “find and configure your devices”.

 [user manual]: https://opensignals.net/opensignals_(r)evolution_user_manual-print.pdf

-step 4. on this main circuit board, there are 6 available channels (see the back of the main board). select **the number and the type of channels** that you’d like to use (e.g. a1&a2/emg) and disable all the other channels by clicking on/deselecting the blue dots. note that the blue-colored “enabled” means the system is already active, no need to click on the “enabled” to activate the system.
+Step 4. on this main circuit board, there are 6 available channels (see the back of the main board). select **the number and the type of channels** that you’d like to use (e.g. a1&a2/emg) and disable all the other channels by clicking on/deselecting the blue dots. note that the blue-colored “enabled” means the system is already active, no need to click on the “enabled” to activate the system.

-step 5. clicking the gui symbol at the bottom for “change opensignals setting” will allow you to save your future recordings in different file formats (.txt, .h5, and .edf). you may choose to select all, although .txt files are enough for signal filtering and processing on python or matlab. another important option is to choose the desired location to save your recording files. for more information, see the software’s [file formats description].
+Step 5. clicking the gui symbol at the bottom for “change opensignals setting” will allow you to save your future recordings in different file formats (.txt, .h5, and .edf). you may choose to select all, although .txt files are enough for signal filtering and processing on python or matlab. another important option is to choose the desired location to save your recording files. for more information, see the software’s [file formats description].

 [file formats description]: https://bitalino.com/storage/uploads/media/homeguide0-gettingstarted.pdf

-step 6. prepare your recording electrodes by connecting the sensor cable(s), the emg sensor(s), and the 3-lead electrodes together.
+Step 6. prepare your recording electrodes by connecting the sensor cable(s), the emg sensor(s), and the 3-lead electrodes together.

-note the plugged-in channel number needs to match the number of the sensor you chose on opensignals at step #4.
+Note the plugged-in channel number needs to match the number of the sensor you chose on opensignals at step #4.

-**important**: the emg sensor has two sides of outputs with distinct connections- the socket with “a1”,”avcc”, “ref”, “gnd” should be connected to the cable that leads to the main board, and the socket with “in-”, “ref”, and “in+” and the word “emg” on the side should connect to the 3-lead recording electrode. if this is done incorrectly the bipolar recording system will not work.
+**Important**: the EMG sensor has two sides of outputs with distinct connections- the socket with “a1”,”avcc”, “ref”, “gnd” should be connected to the cable that leads to the main board, and the socket with “in-”, “ref”, and “in+” and the word EMG on the side should connect to the 3-lead recording electrode. if this is done incorrectly the bipolar recording system will not work.

-step 7. attach the gelled self-adhesive disposable ag/agcl onto the electrodes, and place them accordingly on the desired muscle to record. the middle electrode is the reference/ground electrode.
+Step 7. attach the gelled self-adhesive disposable ag/agcl onto the electrodes, and place them accordingly on the desired muscle to record. the middle electrode is the reference/ground electrode.

-step 8. click the red recording button to begin data acquisition.
+Step 8. click the red recording button to begin data acquisition.

 when you are done, you can click “start the file viewer on the current file” to view the recording. you may review the [video] for the software’s built-in features for extracting a report of the data.